FAQS

 We are here to help you access this support and put arrangements in place that can give you the time to catch up with friends or just take a break for a while.

-Our Dementia Specialist Navigation Service removes the worry and stress because we do all of this for you and then we continue to support you until your approvals occur.
-We can help with:
+Our Dementia Specialist Navigation Service removes the worry and stress, we can help with:

-• Gathering the background information to give the assessors the right information to help get the help at home required.
+- Gathering the background information to ensure the assessors are provided with accurate information to help get the help at home required.

-• After you have received a letter advising your approval for a Home Care Package and when it can start we can help you find a provider that best suits your needs.
+- After you have received a letter advising your approval for a Support At Home Package and when it can start we can help you find a provider that best suits your needs.

-A home care package and the Commonwealth Home Support Program are types of government funding that provide support to older people with complex needs to help them stay at home.
-Funds are allocated based on the assessment of the Aged Care Assessment Team (ACAT) or a Regional Assessment Service (RAS).
+Support At Home and the Commonwealth Home Support Program are types of government funding that provide support to older people with complex needs to help them stay at home.
+Funds are allocated based on an aged care assessment arranged by My Aged Care.
 Approved aged care providers work with care recipients to plan, organise and deliver home support services.

 Access to respite services and entry to permanent residential aged care are also assessed through this process, when these services are approved, the identifying code will be required by your chosen respite or aged care home.

-We are here to be your voice and ensure your choices for the way you wish to live are heard.
-As your advocate, we work with you and assist where memory and or cognitive changes may otherwise limit the ability to communicate your wishes and access services for your wellbeing.
+We are here to be your voice and ensure your wishes are heard.
+As your advocate, we work with you and assist where cognitive changes may otherwise limit the ability to communicate your wishes and access services for your wellbeing.
 We do not offer opinions or medical advice and we are not lawyers, we will work closely with you to give you a voice and follow up on your behalf.